1300 088 065

 How Do I Calculate Fixed-Rate Break Costs?

 Every bank has a different way of calculating break fees.
-Still, the break costs are generally calculated by multiplying the total loan amount by the remaining fixed term and the difference in the cost of funds for the bank.
+However, the break costs are generally calculated by multiplying the total loan amount by the remaining fixed term and the difference in the cost of funds for the bank.

 Break cost = total loan amount x time remaining on your fixed-term contract x difference in cost of funds.

 Looking at this formula, you can tell that break fees will be very high for long fixed-rate terms (e.g. 15 years) and also for a very large loan amount.
 So, you may need to make some serious considerations before fixing a 2 million dollar loan for 15 years!
-Book a free assessment with us to find out if fixing is right for you.
+This formula is just a guideline; each specific lender has different ways to calculate the break fees.
+Your loan contract usually states the formula your lender uses to calculate break fees.

 Break Cost Calculator